 The End?
 The struggle is real

 We are easily tempted to heroify the struggle for faith in the early church and downplay our own challenges to remain faithful to Christ.
 In doing so we diminish our battles and remain ignorant of the dangerous evil forces waging war against us (Ephesians 6:12; 2 Corinthians 10:3-5).
-The spiritual forces opposing us within our own culture is real, and could be life-threatening to our faith.
+The spiritual forces opposing us within our own culture are real and could be life-threatening to our faith.
 (Do you have friends or family who have drifted away from Jesus?)
-Therefore we should not be ignorant of the schemes of Satan (2 Corinthians 2:11).
+Therefore, we should not be ignorant of the schemes of Satan (2 Corinthians 2:11).
 Revelation 17 unveils the satanic forces within the 1st century Roman culture, Christ’s judgment on it, and how to overcome it.
 A careful look at their struggle within their own seductive culture will unmask our struggle within our culture – so this message becomes personal.

 This chapter unveils three seductive lies which is potentially lethal to faith in God, as well as three truths to overcome Satan’s scheme in these lies.

 Absolute autonomy.
 John sees Babylon, the Great Harlot, riding on the Beast, superior over many nations and people groups on many waters (nations and people groups) (17:1,3,5,15).
 All the rulers on earth are said to be seduced and subjected to her (17:2, 18).
-She is the one responsible for the death of God’s saints through the ages as well as witnesses of Jesus, as she resists their message of the reign of God in Christ (17:6).
+She is the one responsible for the death of God’s saints through the ages, as well as witnesses of Jesus, as she resists their message of the reign of God in Christ (17:6).

 beast_Rev17